madigabor/php-sample-news/README.md

 ![index.php running in a Browser](intro.png)

-# How to use with Docker-composes
+# How to use with Docker-compose

  1. Open terminal in root folder of the project
  2. run "docker-compose build" to create the containers